aleen42/PersonalWiki/Programming/JavaScript/web_api/worker/worker.md

 #### 3. Sending messages to and from a dedicated worker

-Use `postMessage` to send messages to worker
+Use `postMessage` to send messages to the worker

 ```js
 first.onchange = function () {